sarahliz24/AYA-Teen-Room/README.md

 AYA Teen Rooms are rooms based on cancer wards in the 4 main centres that treat cancer for adolescents and young adults (AYAs) in Ireland.
 The teen rooms are lounge spaces solely for the use of AYAs who are staying in the ward for cancer treatment.
 These rooms give the AYAs a safe and relaxing space to spend time away from the ward rooms, which are often busy, noisy, and populated with either children or older adults (depending on the ward/hospital).

-The philosophy of the AYA treatment team is to always put the users at the centre of every decision made, and making sure the teen rooms are serving the needs of the user by ensuring teen feedback is received, and that the AYAs can see feedback being acted on,  demonstrates this to the AYAs clearly.
+The philosophy of the AYA treatment team is to always put the users at the centre of every decision made.
+Making sure the teen rooms are serving the needs of the user by ensuring teen feedback is sought and received, and that the AYAs can see feedback being acted on, demonstrates this to the AYAs clearly.
 This helps to build trust with the treating team, and improves the treatment experience for the AYAs.

 # User Experience